 Why does the company need to train its employees?
+Is training the best solution?
 What is the broader scope of this training?
 What behavior do they need to change?
 In order to do what?
 How can we measure it?

 Characteristics of learners

 Who are they?
 How do they work?
+What do they feel about this specific context?
+What do they think?
 What do they already know?
 How do they learn?
 What do they like?
 What do they dislike?
 What do they need to achieve their goals?

-In relation to the objectives of the training, what content is absolutely mandatory?
+In relation to the learners characteristics and the objectives of the training, what content is absolutely mandatory?
 Does it need to be in a specific format?
 Accessible on all devices?
 Offline?
 Should it contain assessments?
 When does it need to be available?

 What learning approach is most suitable for these specific learners, in this specific context, with these specific goals?

 Learning is context-specific.
 This means you can have 3 out 4 pieces being the same in 2 projects, but end up with completely different solutions.